Maura Boldrini, MD, PhD

 About Maura Boldrini, MD, PhD

-We focus on understanding genetic and environmental factors that shape brain function in psychiatric disorders, suicidal behavior, aging, dementias and COVID brain.
+In her lab, they focus on understanding genetic and environmental factors that shape brain function in psychiatric disorders, suicidal behavior, aging, dementias and COVID brain.
+The goal is to identify new treatment targets for drug discovery and inform precision medicine approaches for patient care.

 "I believe in individualized medicine.
-I focus on understanding the struggles and goals of every person I see, and I believe in establishing long term relationships with my clients and families.
+I focus on understanding the struggles and goals of every person I see, and I believe in establishing long term relationships with my clients and their families.
 I like to provide them with comprehensive support throughout the difficult times they are facing."

 She has been internationally recognized for her work on "New Neurons" in the human brain.
 Her research has been covered by more than 800 national and international media outlets, including: Science Friday podcast: "Do Our Brains Keep Growing As We Age?", BBC Radio 4 "The World Tonight", BBC World Service Radio, The Scientist, Los Angeles Times, TIME, Reuters, CBS News, U.S. News & World Report, Science Daily, Forbes "Older People Can Still Produce New Brain Cells, Study Shows" and Forbes "How Scientist Are Helping New Neurons Survive In The 'Battle Field' Of Alzheimer's Disease", The Economist, The Guardian, Discover Magazine, and The Scientist.